fluxcd/flux/site/standalone/setup.md

 # Customising the daemon configuration

-## Connect flux to a repository
+## Connect Flux to a repository

-First, you need to connect flux to the repository with Kubernetes manifests.
+First, you need to connect Flux to the repository with Kubernetes manifests.
 This is achieved by setting the `--git-url` and `--git-branch` arguments in the [`flux-deployment.yaml`](../../deploy/flux-deployment.yaml) manifest.